opentripplanner/otp-ui/README.md

 ## Development

+You can chat with the main OTP-RR developers in our [Gitter chat](https://gitter.im/opentripplanner/otp-react-redux).
+Support is not guaranteed, but we may be able to answer questions and assist people wishing to make contributions.

 Some packages in otp-ui depend on sibling packages (e.g., `@opentripplanner/core-utils` is used by many of its siblings).
 In order to test a package with local changes you have made to its sibling, you can run the following find/replace operations to make sure you're depending on your latest work (and not the released version):

 1. In the `package.json` files for packages in which you want to test the sibling, find and replace (package-to-test being the package with local changes -- make sure these are committed to first to avoid the find/replace operations below polluting your work):